 Fiftytwo makes a virtue of keeping you and your client's privacy safe.
 When processing personal data on behalf of you, we rely on the EU's GDPR and the Danish data protection legislation.
 We continuously introduce new procedures to ensure that we handle personal data with the utmost protection of the individual including awareness of personnel, we only use secure, and state of the art software and we evaluate new products with data protection in focus before releasing.

-Identity & Contact details
+Identity and contact details

 Ejby Industrivej 91